Food packaging: Food packaging barriers

 A critical requirement in food packaging is represented by the barrier properties against the permeation of gases, water vapor, and aroma compounds of the packaging system.
 In fact, the chemical interactions between the products and the environment are the principal reasons for improper shelf-life and spoilage phenomena.
 Therefore, the evaluation of the gas exchange by means of the permeation of gas molecules is a crucial aspect in designing a product.

-The permeation of a gas molecule through a packaging system is a physical process made up of three independent phenomena: the adsorption of the molecule to the packaging's outer surface; the diffusion of the molecule through the packaging’s section; and the desorption in the internal headspace.
-Under the assumption of steady state condition, the physical processes involved in the permeation can be modeled by simple equations.
+The permeation of a gas molecule through a packaging system is a physical process made up of three independent phenomena: the adsorption of the molecule to the packaging's outer surface; the diffusion of the molecule through the packaging's section; and the desorption in the internal headspace.
+Under the assumption of steady state conditions, the physical processes involved in the permeation can be modeled by simple equations.
 Particularly, the diffusion of a permeant's molecule is dependent to the concentration difference between the two sides of the packaging system, which acts as a driving force, thus creating a diffusive flux following the first Fick's law of diffusion.

 Furthermore, other assumptions are needed, such as the absence of chemical interaction between the penetrant and the packaging material and the fact that the diffusion flow must follow only one direction.
-The adsorption/desorption processes of a permeant's molecule normally exhibit a linear dependency with the partial pressure gradient across the barrier layer while keeping the assumption of steady-state transport condition and exhibiting a concentration lower than the penetrant's maximum solubility, thereby adhering to Henry's law of solubility.
+The adsorption/desorption processes of a permeant's molecule normally exhibit a linear dependency with the partial pressure gradient across the barrier layer, while keeping the assumption of steady-state transport conditions and exhibiting a concentration lower than the penetrant's maximum solubility, thereby adhering to Henry's law of solubility.

 The type of permeant, the barrier layer's thickness, the specific permeabilities of the packaging films against gases or vapors, the packaging's permeable area, the temperature, and the pressure or concentration gradient between the barrier's interior and external sides can all have an impact on a system's permeability.

 The gas exchange occurring between the packaging system and the external environment has a significant impact on the quality and safety of food products.
-Uncontrolled physico-chemical and biological processes such as oxidation of vitamins, excessive microbial growth, and spoilage of the packed food may lead to improper conditions inside the packaging headspace, hence reducing their shelf-life.
+Uncontrolled physico-chemical and biological processes, such as oxidation of vitamins, excessive microbial growth, and spoilage of the packed food, may lead to improper conditions inside the packaging headspace, hence reducing their shelf-life.
 Therefore, the packaging system should be designed to create the ideal conditions for the selected product, avoiding excessive gas exchange.

 Among the permeants that could affect the organoleptic properties of food, oxygen and water vapor represent the most important ones.
 These permeants affect several bio-chemical processes in food products, such as ripening, degradation, hydration/dehydration, microbial growth, vitamins oxidation; they also have an impact on the organoleptic properties, hence causing off-flavours, excessive weight loss, textural changing and generally shortening the shelf life.

 To quantify the barrier properties of a packaging system, both oxygen and water vapor permeation are commonly assessed by measuring the oxygen transmission rate (OTR) and water vapor transmission rate (WVTR), respectively.